AntiVirus - scan your system for viruses.

 (Note: Microsoft considers that to be a separate installation of its software and requires another user license for that.)

-To install VirtualBox, go to Menu, System, Lite Software and find it from the list of software to install.
-Enter its corresponding number and your password when asked for it.
+To install VirtualBox, go to Menu, Settings, Lite Software and find it from the list of software to install.
 VirtualBox will take a couple of minutes to fully install, so just wait until the screen tells you it is done.

 After installation is complete, you will find VirtualBox under both the Accessories and System sections of the Menu.